morris-lab/newCloneCalling/README.md

  - `celltag_version`:  one of `8N-v1`,`8N-v2`,`8N-v3` or `multi-v1`.
 Please check section xx if you would like to run this script with a custom lineage barcode.

 Next, run `cloneCalling_scripts/bam_parsing.R <path to config file>`.
 This should perform bam parsing for each sample in the config file and store outputs in the `celltag_reads/` folder.
-Log files generated for each sample should be stored in the `logs/` folder.
 Note: The script uses parallelization, it would greatly benefit from a higher processor/core count.

 ## Processing CellTag reads to identify clones